 Prior to a game with the Tigers in Detroit, Lou Gehrig tells his manager, Joe McCarthy, that he is benching himself "for the good of the team".
 The Yankee legend's record streak, which began in 1925, ends at 2,130 consecutive games.

 Red Sox outfielder Ted Williams receives his pilot wings, and the 25 year-old ballplayer is commissioned as a second lieutenant in the Marine Corps.
 The future Hall of Famer, fighting in both WW II and the Korean War, will miss five years of playing time during the span of his major league career.

 Boston GM Eddie Collins announces the club will install lights at Fenway Park prior to the 1947 season.
 The Red Sox will be the 14th club out of 16 major league teams to be able to play night games in their home park, leaving just Wrigley Field (Cubs) and Briggs Stadium (Tigers) in the dark.

-As a pinch hitter Lou Limmer goes deep off Tigers' right-hander Saul Rogovin in the top of the ninth to tie the game at 3-3, in the A's eventual 5-3 extra inning loss at Briggs Stadium.
-It is the first time in major league history that a Jewish batter faces a Jewish pitcher with a Jewish catcher (Joe Ginsberg) behind the plate.
+As a pinch hitter, Lou Limmer goes deep off Tigers' right-hander Saul Rogovin in the top of the ninth to tie the game at 3-3, in the A's eventual 5-3 extra inning loss at Briggs Stadium.
+The at bat marks the first time in major league history that a Jewish batter faces a Jewish pitcher with a Jewish catcher (Joe Ginsberg) behind the plate.

 During a game in which 48 players see action, Chicago's third baseman Don Hoak strikes out a record six times against six different New York pitchers.
 The Giants outlast the Cubs in the 17-inning Wrigley Field marathon, 6-5.